 Ankylosing spondylitis is 3 times more frequent in men than in women and begins most often between ages 20 and 40.
 It is 10 to 20 times more common among 1st-degree relatives of patients with ankylosing spondylitis than in the general population.
-The human leukocyte antigen B27 (HLA-B27) allele is present in 90% of white patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
+The human leukocyte antigen B27 (HLA-B27) allele is present in 90% of White patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
 The risk of ankylosing spondylitis in 1st-degree relatives with the HLA-B27 allele is about 20%.
-Increased prevalence of HLA-B27 in whites or HLA-B7 in blacks supports a genetic predisposition.
+Increased prevalence of HLA-B27 in White people or HLA-B7 in Black people supports a genetic predisposition.
 However, the concordance rate in identical twins is only about 50%, suggesting that environmental factors contribute.
-The pathophysiology probably involves immune-mediated inflammation.

 Classification of Ankylosing Spondylitis

 Most patients have predominantly axial involvement (called axial ankylosing spondylitis).
 Some have predominately peripheral involvement.
 Among those with axial involvement, some have no evidence of sacroiliitis on plain x-rays.
 Thus, some experts have classified ankylosing spondylitis as follows:

 Axial ankylosing spondylitis: Has predominantly axial involvement and findings typical of bilateral sacroiliitis on imaging

 Nonradiographic ankylosing spondylitis: Clinically similar to axial ankylosing spondylitis but without findings typical of sacroiliitis on imaging

 Peripheral ankylosing spondylitis: Ankylosing spondylitis with predominantly peripheral involvement